 Our integrated tools and road-maps are designed to reinforce this focus through systematic approaches, data and insight that deliver quantified, executable strategies and tactics.
 But, it's not just about the methods and tools, it's about ensuring your teams are able to use these tools for continuous improvement, independent of any unnecessary external consulting intervention.

-Our Unified Commercial Engines DNA (UCE DNA) model is being used by clients to systematically re-engineer 'front end' operations and build capability in 38 strategic disciplines that drive customer value, differential advantage and commercial benefit.
+Our adaptomy DNA model is being used by clients to accelerate change, systematically re-engineer 'front end' operations and build capability in 38 strategic disciplines that drive customer value, differential advantage and growth.
+The model has two dimensions:

+The framework provides context, the engines and disciplines provide focus.
 We have identified 5 aligned 'commercial engines', but the disciplines within the DNA model can be configured in many ways and our clients can choose to implement them in different organisational models.
-For example, PE and Venture backed organisations may have entirely different needs and therefore different organisational models to FTSE 250 and Fortune 500 organisations.
+For example, PE and Venture backed organisations may have entirely different needs and therefore different operational models to corporate and SME organisations.
 However, necessary disciplines to deliver customer and commercial value remain the same.

 "...what you've done from a methodological point of view is remarkable; comprehensive, rigorous and complete, we should know, we've been trying to build just a fraction of this for four years now..."